orcunziylan/Pokemon-Classifier-CNN/README.md

 # Pokemon Classifier CNN

 This repository contains code for a Pokémon image classification project.
-The goal is to build and train a Convolutional Neural Network (CNN) that can classify images of Generation One Pokémon.
+The goal is to build and train a Convolutional Neural Network (CNN) that can classify images of Pokémon.
 The dataset used for this project is available on Kaggle: [Pokemon Generation One Dataset](https://www.kaggle.com/thedagger/pokemon-generation-one).

 ## Overview